Graves' Eye Disease or Thyroid Eye Disease

-Graves' eye disease or Thyroid eye disease
+- What Is Graves' eye disease or Thyroid eye disease?

-Graves' eye disease, also known as thyroid eye disease, is an autoimmune condition in which white blood cells attack the thyroid gland which responds by secreting an excess amount of thyroid hormone.
+Graves' eye disease, also known as thyroid eye disease, is an autoimmune condition in which immune cells attack the thyroid gland which responds by secreting an excess amount of thyroid hormone.
 As a result, the thyroid gland enlarges and excess hormones increase metabolism.
 The hypermetabolic state is characterized by fast pulse/heartbeat, palpitations, profuse sweating, high blood pressure, irritability, fatigue, weight loss, heat intolerance, and loss of hair and alterations in hair quality.

 The eyes are particularly vulnerable to Graves' eye disease, because the autoimmune attack often targets the eye muscles and connective tissue within the eye socket.
-This occurs because these tissues contain proteins that appear similar to the immune system as those of the thyroid gland.
+This likely occurs because these tissues contain proteins that appear similar to the immune system as those of the thyroid gland.
 Ocular symptoms can range from mild to severe; but only 10-20% of patients have sight threatening disease.
 Another tissue that can also be involved in the immune attack of Graves' eye disease is the skin of the shins.

 Graves' eye disease can also be present when the level of thyroid hormone in the blood is normal or low, depending on the degree of glandular stimulation caused by the immune attack and by the amount of thyroid gland destruction present at the time of diagnosis.
 However, most patients with eye symptoms have abnormal hormone levels that are accompanied by specific antibodies in the blood stream.
 The components of the disease affecting the thyroid gland and the eyes have common causes, but evolve separately and must each be treated separately.